 Tip: have a wine tasting!

-Are you thiking: Alsace and Disney?
-Is Alsace not one of the more well-known wine regions?
+Are you thinking: Alsace and Disney, but isn’t the Alsace also one of the famous wine areas in France?
 Yes, it is!
 The landscape is characterized by green vineyards producing the best wines.
-The towns on this Beauty and the Beast road trip are located along or near the Route de vin d’Alsace.
-So forget about your Disney moments for a second to have a wine tasting at one of the wineries.
+The towns on this Beauty and the Beast road trip in the Alsace are located along or near the Route de Vin d’Alsace.
+So forget about your Disney moments for a second to join a wine tasting at one of the wineries.

-Greiner Winery in the tiny town of Mittelwirh was just amazing.
+Greiner Winery in the tiny town of Mittelwirh – next to Riquewihr – was just amazing.
 We had a private wine tasting with the host, free of charge.
-He even gave us some of the opened bottles to take with us.
-You’ll find other amazing places to stay along the Route de vin d’Alsace here.
-Salut!
+He even gave us some of the open bottles to take with us.

 The My Maps map above summarizes all our tips.
 The menu on the menu has separate layers that mark the best coffee spots, sleeping places and highlights.
 Click on the star to save the map to your own Google Maps or open the map in a new window for a larger version.
 Enjoy!